CiscoDevNet/terraform-provider-intersight/website/docs/d/appliance_backup_policy.html.markdown

 managed object is created during the Intersight Appliance setup, and it is configured in the manual backup mode.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_appliance_backup_policy.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `backup_time`:(string) The next backup time set by the backup scheduler.
 Backup scheduler calculates the next backup time with the user-defined schedule set in the Schedule field.
 * `filename`:(string) Backup filename to backup or restore.